chiffa/BioFlow/dev_log.rst

     - TODO: outer loop (X samples) to aptbar progress monitoring
     - TODO: move parameters that are currently being printed in the main loop in INFO channel to DEBUG channel
+    - TODO: provide progress bar binding for the importers as well

 - TODO: [USABILITY] move logs to the results saving folder

+- TODO: [USABILITY] add a general error log into the info files

 - TODO: [SANITY] move the additional from the "annotation_network" to somewhere saner

+- TODO: [USABILITY] add a catch-it-all for the logs

 Current refactoring:
 --------------------